redhat-cip/dci-dev-env/README.md

     podman exec -it api bash

-To stop the deployment

-   make down

-See Makefile for extra containers and documentation
+See `Makefile` for extra containers and documentation

 ## Containers